 Putting God back in our country is the key.

-The theft of America's soul offers ten truths that if acted on will put God back into culture and turn the country around, and you'll find it everywhere books are sold.
+The theft of America's soul offers 10 truths that if acted on, will put God back into culture and turn the country around.

-Who is this new democratic extremist socialist party?
+Who is this new Democratic Extremist Socialist Party?

-We're live here in our nation's capital.
+We're in our nation's capital.

-We're in the swamp and the sewer, obviously previewing the State of the Union tonight.
+We're in the swamp and the sewer, obviously previewing the state of the union tonight.

-The theme of the State of the Union is choosing greatness, where the president will talk about an inspiring vision for all Americans and the policy agenda that both parties can rally behind to achieve the vision.
+The theme of the state of the union is choosing greatness, where the president will talk about an inspiring vision for all Americans and the policy agenda that both parties can rally behind to achieve the vision.

-And uh the president's going to try again to get the Democrats to maybe work together for the good of the American people.
+And the president's going to try again to get the Democrats to maybe work together for the good of the American people.

 Newt Gingrich, former Speaker of the House, wrote an incredible column that absolutely went viral.

-Oh, I'm doing great, and I have to tell you that I was inspired, literally inspired, to write that by the way in which the elite media responded to the leak of Trump's schedule, which as a historian, I thought was a non-event.
+And I have to tell you that I was inspired, literally inspired, to write that by the way in which the elite media responded to the leak of Trump's schedule, which as a historian, I thought was a non-event.

-And frankly, one of our problems is that the group that I've now coined the trivialists, which I think is a whole new way of thinking about what we're living with.
+And frankly, one of our problems is that the group that I've now coined, the trivialists, which I think is a whole new way of thinking about what we're living with, the trivialists know so little history and have so little context that everything leads them to run around being excited and going, oh my God, oh my God, oh my God, did you know this?

-Uh and so when I when I did that, I thought, you know, here you've got this clear effort, which we've now seen for four or five days, and of course you've talked to the president, and you know this fully.
+And so when I did that, I thought, you know, here you've got this clear effort, which we've now sent for four or five days.

-Um he wants to reach beyond the partisanship.
+He wants to reach beyond the partisanship.

 He wants to bring us back to making America great again.

-Uh, he wants to ask us to choose greatness.
+He wants to ask us to choose greatness.

 I mean, this is potentially one of the great historic visionary speeches in the history of the States of the Union.

-And you know, and I know that the left is just waiting to attack it and oppose it.
+And you know, and I know, that the left is just waiting to attack it and oppose it.

-Well, wait, Mr. Speaker, Mr. Speaker, you're already too late.
+Mr. Speaker, Mr. Speaker, you're already too late.

 Chuck Schumer attacked it yesterday, declared it horrible yesterday.

-How can you declare something horrible you haven't seen?
+I mean, how can you declare something horrible you haven't seen?

 It's a great question.